Welcome!

 - Zhuohao (Jerry) Zhang

 My name is Zhuohao (Jerry) Zhang.
-I am a 5th-year Ph.D. candidate at the University of Washington, working with Prof. Jacob Wobbrock at the ACE Lab.
+I am a final-year Ph.D. candidate at the University of Washington, working with Prof. Jacob Wobbrock at the ACE Lab.
 I obtained my M.S. degree in CS from the University of Illinois, Urbana-Champaign, where I worked with Prof. Yang Wang, and my B.Eng. degree in CS from Zhejiang University, China.
 I also worked closely with Prof. Anhong Guo at UMich.
-During summers, I interned at Apple HCMI (x2), Microsoft Research, Meta Reality Labs, and Adobe Research.